mandloips/teleop_system_android_upper_body/README.md

-# Teleoperation System for Android Upper Body
+# Teleoperation System for Android Upper Body (Codebase not updated yet)

 This project is a teleoperation system designed to control the upper body of a humanoid android robot.
 The system enhances body ownership transfer through immersive control mechanisms, enabling intuitive and responsive manipulation.